ctrl-vi/ctrl-vi.github.io/README.md

 # Violet Monserate's Personal Website

-It's finally time for me to make a per  sonal website!
+It's finally time for me to make a personal website!

 This will primarily be a place to consolidate my contact information, class projects, and perhaps host my thoughts!